tim-mcdonnell/ncaa-basketball-analytics/docs/api/index.md

 ## Feedback and Support

 If you have feedback about this documentation or questions about the API, please reach out to the ESPN developer team.

+# API Reference

+This section provides reference documentation for the external APIs used in the NCAA Basketball Analytics project.
+It covers endpoint details, request/response formats, and implementation notes.

+## ESPN API

+The project primarily uses the ESPN API for college basketball data.
+This API provides comprehensive data on teams, players, games, and statistics for NCAA basketball.

+Key endpoints are documented in the [ESPN Endpoints](espn-endpoints.md) page, including:
+- Teams endpoint
+- Games/Events endpoint
+- Players/Athletes endpoint
+- Rankings endpoint
+- Statistics endpoint
+- Play-by-play endpoint

+## API Client Implementation

+The project includes a custom ESPN API client that handles:

+- Authentication
+- Rate limiting
+- Pagination
+- Error handling
+- Response parsing

+The client is implemented in `src/api/client.py` with endpoint-specific methods and utilities for extracting and transforming the data.

+## Data Schemas

+Response schemas for the ESPN API are defined using Pydantic models in `src/api/schemas.py`.
+These schemas:

+- Validate the structure of API responses
+- Convert data types appropriately
+- Document the expected format of responses
+- Provide type hints for development